Don't Miss Al D. Hyde and the Key Tones in Concert

 On Wednesday evening July 22, 2020 at the 26th BCCE will be a special outdoor venue performance by “Al D. Hyde and the Key Tones”.
 This band of chemical educators has been performing at the ACS Biennial Conference on Chemical Education since 2004 helping to anchor one of the major chemistry education social events of the year.
 The band plays an eclectic and electric mix of dance music from classic rock, rock and soul, surf and pop genres.
 The band features an eight-member horn section.
 Their high-energy performances have been a favorite at the BCCE conferences and we are sure you will find the band exciting and engaging.
 All band members volunteer their time and talent as musicians and singers.
 The band members are not giving up their day jobs to tour, but they do manage to surprise quite a few people.
 You will probably see several of the band members around the conference as they can be found presenting papers and serving as presiders of symposia sessions.

 The band will play two sets.
 There is no charge and there will be a dance floor.
 Please take the time from your busy schedule to attend this social event, even if only for a few minutes.
 Say hello to the band members.
 Or, be part of the tradition and buy one of the drummers a beer.
-In the event of rain, there is a Plan B to hold this social event indoors.
-If the climate does not change, the forecast is for no rain on Wednesday July 22, 2020 in Corvallis, Oregon.
+The forecast is for no rain on Wednesday July 22, 2020 in Corvallis, Oregon so it should be a great, warm summer evening concert.

 During the show the band members really enjoy and appreciate the support you have given us through the years.
 We love seeing everyone out on the dance floor.
 We need you singing the choruses of the songs.
 The energy you send back to the band is, in a word, incredible.